The Power of Positive Psychology

 - Imagine you have just achieved your goal.
 Describe how you think you will feel in this future memory.

 - Are your goals realistic?
 How many resources does it take?
-It could be time, money, supportive people, agencies, programs, and subsidies that you have access to.
+It could be time, money, supportive people, agencies, programs, and subsidies you can access.

 See yourself getting there